pepeiborra/hls-tutorial/README.md

 3. Ask GHC to produce the minimal import lists for this AST,
 4. For every import statement without a explicit import list, find out what's the minimal import list, and produce a code lens to display it together with a diff to graft the import list in.

+The provider takes the usual `LspFuncs` and `IdeState` argument, as well as a `CodeLensParams` value containing the URI for a file, and returns an IO action producing either an error or a list of code lenses for that file.

 ```haskell
 provider :: CodeLensProvider
 provider _lspFuncs          -- LSP functions, not used